ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-As of now we don't have support for migrating {{site.data.keyword.bpshort}} workspace created from Terraform V0.12 to Terraform V0.13.
+Current {{site.data.keyword.bplong_notm}} do not support for migrating {{site.data.keyword.bpshort}} workspace created from Terraform V0.12 to Terraform V0.13.
 You need to create a workspace to make use of Terraform V0.13.

+For more information, about migrating Terraform existing version to higher version, refer to [Terraform version migration](/docs/schematics?topic=schematics-faqs#migrate-terraform-v11).

 ## Can I increase the timeout for null-exec and remote-exec resource?
 {: #timeout-null-resource}